sashite/open-standards.md/docs/Portable-Chess-Notation.md

 Chess positions on the chessboard can be represented by an array.

 Even though it is unusual, it is possible to represent a chessboard from one dimension.
-Each dimension can be described by an embedded array (where the first dimension SHOULD be the root array).

 ##### Empty position examples